Huttopia/console-bundle/README.md

 use Huttopia\ConsoleBundle\Application;
 ```

-Then configure commands you want to be excluded :
+Then configure commands you want to be excluded:
 ```yaml

 # app/config/config.yml